Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 8.md

 x.o: x.cc a.h b.h
 ```

-We can leave ut the compile command make wil infer
+We can leave out the compile command make will infer
 ```makefile
 ${CXX}, ${CXXFLAGS}, -c x.c
 ```